jsx/JSX/README.md

 These test cases are executed by `prove(1)` and dispatched by `t/util/test-runner`, and also requires `phantomjs(1)`

-Note that if you make a pull-requst you have to make sure `make test-all` for complete tests.
+Note that if you make a pull request you have to make sure `make test-all` for complete tests.

 NOTE: There are some TODO tests, which should be resolved in a future. `make show-todo` shows such TODOs.